 - the amount of money or value of any property involved

-The Law Society does not set guidelines for fees.
-Each firm charges what it believes is appropriate.
+The Law Society does not set fees.
+Each firm charges what it believes is appropriate for the work carried out.

 Some solicitors charge a fixed fee for the whole job, others charge according to how much time they actually spend doing the work for you (this includes time spent with you, so remember that you will be adding to the final bill each time you contact your solicitor).